nate-sepich/b.t.b/README.md

 1. **EasyOCR Python Package**: [GitHub Repository](https://github.com/JaidedAI/EasyOCR) | [PyPI](https://pypi.org/project/easyocr/)
 2. **Ollama**: [Website](https://ollama.com/) | [PyPI](https://pypi.org/project/ollama/)
 3. **AWS DynamoDB Local**: [Docker Hub](https://hub.docker.com/r/amazon/dynamodb-local)

-## Project Overview

-This project has several microservices, each designed to handle a specific task in the system.
-All services are packaged using Docker and managed with `docker-compose` for easy setup.
-Docker ensures consistent environments, simplifying deployment across systems. `docker-compose` makes it easier to manage multiple containers, allowing the services to work together smoothly.
-This README provides an overview of the system setup, development process, and contribution guidelines for developers and AI enthusiasts interested in improving the project.

 ## Getting Started